Who Should Take The Blame for Failed Cybersecurity

 If you don’t have a separate application audit team, use security vendor services to penetrate into your network and test for loopholes using web application scanning and manual testing.

 Often security audit reports underscore grave issues within the organizations, but management chooses to overlook them for the time and money changes would cost.
 Quite understandably, it is not always feasible to follow every suggestion, but make sure that you at least follow the best practices.

-For instances, make sure that the open source code chunks are tested thoroughly before use.
+For instance, make sure that the open-source code chunks are tested thoroughly before use.
 Also, frame policies to stronger security inside the network and make sure that important processes are monitored.